Helen (2019 film): Plot

-They get a clue that Helen might have had a problem with the auto drivers in front of the mall.
-They all reach there to enquire.
-The auto driver whom they suspected denied the allegation.
+They get a hint that Helen might have had a problem with the auto drivers in front of the mall and they all arrive at the mall to enquire.
+The auto driver whom they suspect denies any wrongdoing.
 At this point, they meet a watchman of the mall who says that Helen might not have left the mall because he usually notices her going in and out.

-They rush to the Chicken Hub and opens the freezer.
-In the end, after 5 hours, they find Helen.
-She is taken to the hospital just before she had the last stage of hypothermia.
-Then Paul enquires with the watchman that how was he sure about the fact that Helen didn't leave the mall.
-Helen smiles at him every time she comes in and out of the mall.
-He did not see her go out on the day of her missing.
+They rush to the Chicken Hub and open the freezer.
+After 5 hours, they find Helen.
+She is taken to the hospital just before she enters the last stage of hypothermia.
+Paul then enquires with the watchman about how he was sure about the fact that Helen had not left the mall.
+He says that Helen always smiled at him every time she came in and out of the mall and that he had not seen her go out on the day of her missing.

 Helen reunites with her father and boyfriend.
-The doctor says that she is out of danger and she needs physiotherapy later.
-He continues that its difficult for any common man or woman to survive that cold weather and Helen is a brave girl.
-When the watchman asks Paul what his daughter's name is, Paul proudly replies, "Helen".
+The doctor says that she is out of danger but will need physiotherapy later.
+He continues that its difficult for any common man or woman to survive such cold condition and that Helen was a brave girl.
+When the watchman asks Paul what his daughter's name is, Paul proudly replies "Helen".